LilithHafner/Oak/README.md

 # Oak
+# Turing

 Turing Machine Synthesis based on a SAT solver

 ![Screenshot of unary single bit-shift being synthesized](Screenshots/View_3.jpg)

-**Status:** Usable work in progress.
-Capable of reasonably effective live Turing machine synthesis, but bug fixes and key features are still missing.
-Theory documents are a very rough draft and riddled with holes.

-**Dependencies** that need to be installed manually are:

-1. Python 3 (Tested on 3.8.2)

-2. Tkinter and Tk
+**Status:** Complete.
+Capable of live Turing machine synthesis.
+Note: this is a research tool, and a precursor to a more complete system which operates on a different language.
+The theory document is a very rough draft and riddled with holes, and the GUI does not support all features allowed for my the theory and supported by the engine.
+Notably missing are the ability to live and dynamically add or remove examples, adjust example sizes, and change the number of states.

+**Setup:**

-3. pillow (install with `$pip3 install pillow` or similar)
+1. `$pip install pillow`

-4. pycosat (install with `$pip3 install pycosat` or similar)
+4. `$pip install pycosat`

-**Run** with `$cd Program`, and `$python3 main.py`, or execute main.py from IDLE
+3. `$cd Turing/Program`
+4. `$python3 main.py`